therynamo/docs/content/cli/authentication.md

 title: "Authentication"
 weight: 10
 description: >
-  Learn how to authenticate with the CLI.
+  Learn how authenticating with the Vela CLI works.
 ---

-To authenticate with Vela, users need to provide the server address and personal token.
-There are three ways to provide the address and token to the CLI:
+## Overview

+Authentication with the Vela CLI is the responsibility of the client initiating the request.

+Each request requires a server address and user token to be provided.
+You can provide these variables to the CLI in three ways:

-- Configuration File **(recommended)**
+- Configuration File
 - Environment Variables
 - Flags

+{{% alert color="info" %}}
+A configuration file is the recommended method for providing the address and token to the CLI.
+{{% /alert %}}

 ### Configuration File

+{{% alert color="info" %}}
+The default path for this configuration file can be found @ `$HOME/.vela/config.yml`.
+{{% /alert %}}

 Log in and capture the personal token: